Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

 \subsubsection{Challenges of Bug Reproduction}

 Once a bug is reported, the next step is consistently reproducing it in a controlled environment.
-This task can be surprisingly difficult due to several reasons, such as discrepancies between the original user environment and the development environment or lack of information in the bug report \cite{liautomated,vyas2014bug}.
-Bugs that are not raised during obvious conditions can increase the challenge of reproducibility.
-There are bugs called Heisenbugs \cite{gray1986computers} that change their behavior or disappear entirely when debugging or observing them, making them difficult to reproduce \cite{huang2016debugging}.
-Bugs that are caused by concurrency issues can be given as an example to this class.
+This task can be rather difficult due to several reasons, such as discrepancies between the original user environment and the development environment or lack of information in the bug report \cite{liautomated,vyas2014bug}.
+Software defects that manifest under non-deterministic conditions significantly complicate the process of reproducibility.
+A classic example is the 'Heisenbug' \cite{gray1986computers}, a term describing bugs that alter their behavior or disappear entirely when being observed or debugged.
+Such defects, often exemplified by concurrency issues, remain notoriously difficult to systematically replicate \cite{huang2016debugging}.

 The rate of non-reproducible bugs is far from negligible; in their study, Goyal et al. \cite{goyal2019empirical} mined bug reports from four large-scale open source software projects of the Bugzilla repository and found that non-reproducible bugs range from 12.77\% to 24.26\% of all reported bugs.
 Failing to reliably reproduce an issue often leads to frustration and wasted effort for both the development team and users.